 If you develop diabetic ketoacidosis, you’ll need urgent hospital treatment.
 You’ll be given insulin directly into a vein (intravenously).
 You may also need other fluids given by a drip if you’re dehydrated, including salt solution and potassium.

 Type 1 diabetes can lead to long-term complications.
-If you have the condition, you have an increased risk of developing heart disease, stroke and kidney disease.
+If you have the condition, you have an increased risk of developing heart disease, stroke, eye and kidney disease.
 To reduce the chance of this, you may be advised to take:

 - anti-hypertensive medicines to control high blood pressure